Music lovers, thrill seekers, conversationalists all across the fruited plain.

 I was up there with the Royals contingent, but somebody, some sports writer complained that I wasn't a real journalist.

-So I got kicked out, and there were no tickets.
+So I got kicked out and there were no tickets.

-I had to go down to the Royals clubhouse to uh watch the game on TV in there.
+I had to go down to the Royals clubhouse to watch the game on TV in there.

 And I was there when George came in, and I then was given a responsibility to go find something, which I did, and everything was cool.

-And the Royals are in in New York this week, and George had a press conference yesterday at uh four or five o'clock in the afternoon at uh at the new Yankee Stadium to talk about it.
+And George had a press conference yesterday at 4 or 5 o'clock in the afternoon at the new Yankee Stadium to talk about it.

-Um five hits short.
+Five hits short.

 This is incredible.

-I've I've uh I've never seen, and I'm sure it's happened, I have never seen an athlete own a city like George Brett owned Kansas City in 1980.
+In 1980, I've never seen, and I'm sure it's happened, I have never seen an athlete own a city like George Brett owned Kansas City in 1980.

 The first player to do that since Ted Williams, the Boston Red Sox.